 Elsinore Area Plan.
 Therefore, no conservation of the project site, or any portion thereof, is not required.
 The proposed project is consistent with the MSHCP.

-Section 3: Based upon the evidence presented, both written and testimonial, and the above findings, the Commission hereby recommends that the Council find that the Project is consistent with the MSHCP.
+Section 3: Based upon the evidence presented, both written and testimonial, and the above findings, the Council finds that the Project is consistent with the MSHCP.

 Section 4: This Resolution shall take effect immediately upon its adoption.